densh/densh.github.com/quasiquotes.md

 #### Empty <a name="emptyexpr"> </a>

-Empty expression (`q""`) is used to indicate that some part of the syntactic expressions is not provided by the user:
+`q""` is used to indicate that some part of the syntactic expressions is not provided by the user:

 1. Vals, Vars and Defs without right-hand side have it set to `q""`.
-2. Type definitions without bounds have them set to q"".
+2. Type definitions without bounds have them set to `q""`.
-3. Try without finally clause have it set to `q""`.
+3. Try expressions without finally clause have it set to `q""`.
-4. Case clause without guard has it set to `q""`.
+4. Case clauses without guards have them set to `q""`.

 #### Identifier <a name="ident"> </a>